brittnidev/Botium-Toys-Internal-Security-Audit/README.md

 - (SIEM) tools; event management and security information
 - Accounting
 -
-Sytems currenlty in place will be evaluated for:
+Systems currently in place will be evaluated for:
 Current user permissions, existing procedures and protocols
  - Ensuring that permissions, controls, procedures and protocols exist and are meeting compliance requirements.